-I’ve been on a sheep-free diet my whole life; I just don’t have the stomach for it.
+I’ve never had a traditional haggis.
+Call me crazy, but I just prefer sheep in their original packaging.
 So what’s a good Scottish girl to do when her favourite January reason for feastin’ rolls around?
-Why, veggie haggis, of course!
+Veggie haggis, of course!

 Burns Suppers are something we started doing with our kids back when we were home schooling.
 We would eat a delicious meal, talk about the food and history of Scotland, and of course, top it all off with a little poetry (and a dram of whiskey for the adults).
 It’s the perfect casual celebration for the long, dark days of late winter.